Sam Acho: Professional career

+Pre-draft

 Acho attended the NFL Scouting Combine in Indianapolis and performed all of the combine and positional drills.
 On March 29, 2011, he participated at Texas' pro day, but chose to stand on his combine numbers and only performed positional drills.
 At the conclusion of the pre-draft process, Acho was projected to be a second or third round pick by the majority of NFL draft experts and scouts.
 He was ranked as the seventh best outside linebacker in the draft by DraftScout.com.